werererer/japokwm/README.md

 ```

 ## Known limitations and issues
-japokwm is in it's alpha stage and bugs may accour (If you find them please report them here)
+With version 0.3 I consider this project to be in it's beta stage that means the focus is now on fixing bugs and less about adding new features.
+In this stage bugs still may accour but way less than in the alpha stage (If you find them please report them here)

 ## TODO
 - unittests